DARPA-ASKEM/terarium/packages/server/README.md

 - `@OneToOne` / `@OneToMany` / `@ManyToOne` / `@ManyToMany` annotations are used to define the type of relationship between the entities.
     - `mappedBy` defines which side "owns" the relationship.
 For `OneToOne` and `@OneToMany` it defines which side _does not_ contain the foreign key.
 If `mappedBy` is not specified, an additional table is used to store the relationship.
 For `@ManyToMany` relationships, it is used to define the "owner" side of the many to many.
     - `cascade` defines what types of operations are cascaded from the owner to the other side of the relationship. `CascadeType.ALL` seems to be a safe default.
-    - `fetch` defines how the elemeents are fetched. `EAGER` fetches them immediately. `LAZY` fetches them only when accessed.
+    - `fetch` defines how the elements are fetched. `EAGER` fetches them immediately. `LAZY` fetches them only when accessed.

 - `@JsonManagedReference` and `@JsonBackReference` are required to prevent `toString` and `hashCode` from exploding due to the circular references of bi-directional relationships.